Goziechukwu/gozie-django-proj/README.md

 - _Blog Post Content_: The contents of the blog posts are real life stories of individuals, extracted from the blog owner's personal testimony and from the book titled "The 5 Resets" written by the Harvard stress expert, Dr. Nerurkar Aditi.

-- _User Interface, Experience and Logic Design_: A large part of the UI/UX and website interactivity design were obtained from the mock project- _Codestar blog_ by the Code Institute.
+- _User Interface, Experience and Logic Design_: A large part of the UI/UX and website interactivity design ideas were obtained from the mock project- _Codestar blog_ by the Code Institute.

 - _Deployment Terminal_: The deployment terminal used in the project was created by Code Institute.